aws-samples/amazon-connect-gitlab-cicd-terraform/README.md

 > If configuring multiple accounts, delete the terraform.tfstate file that will be created into your sdlc_accounts folder before moving to the next one.

-#### Adding Gitlab CICD variables into settings
+#### Adding GitLab CICD variables into settings

-We now need to add variables into Gitlab that will automatically be inserted into the environment when our pipelines run.
+We now need to add variables into GitLab that will automatically be inserted into the environment when our pipelines run.

-- After logging into your Gitlab account, Navigate to Settings > CI/CD
+- After logging into your GitLab account, Navigate to Settings > CI/CD

 ![[tfcicd-settings.png]](images/tfcicd-settings.png)